dvjones89/sheldon/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dvjones89/sheldon/badge.svg?branch=master)](https://coveralls.io/github/dvjones89/sheldon?branch=master)
 [![Gem Version](https://badge.fury.io/rb/sheldon.svg)](https://badge.fury.io/rb/sheldon)

-Designed with the obsessive developer in mind, Sheldon makes it easy for you to manage your .dotfiles and configs across all your OS X / linux devices.
+Sheldon makes it easy for you to manage your .dotfiles and configs across all your OS X / linux devices.

 ### Installation:
 1) `gem install sheldon`
-2) `sheldon setup path/to/data-directory` to tell Sheldon where your existing data directory resides, or otherwise where a new data directory should be created.
+2) `sheldon setup path/to/data/directory` to tell Sheldon where your existing data directory resides, or otherwise where a new data directory should be created.
 3) Sync your data directory across all your different hosts using your preferred method (git, rsync, Dropbox, Resilio Sync), so Sheldon's knowledge is available everywhere.

 ### How It Works